 Founder and Executive Director

-Jim joins the Board with his wife of 29 years and Founder of Going To The Dogs, Donna Wilson.
-He volunteers for Ronald McDonald House, ASTM and in the past the Boy Scouts of America.
-Together with his wife Donna, they share the same goal in helping support K9s.
+Jim joins the Board with his wife of 33 years and Founder of Going To The Dogs, Donna Wilson.
+He volunteers for Ronald McDonald House, ASTM and, in the past, the Boy Scouts of America.
+Together with his wife Donna, they share the same goal in helping support law enforcement K9s.

 Event Planning LiaisonVal has had a passion for dogs and for over 16 years she has had the companionship of man’s best friend.
 She believes in the Going To The Dogs’ mission, of helping law enforcement agencies throughout the entire states of Missouri and Kansas and assist with K9s needs.
 Everyone who knows Val knows her passion for the furry four-legged friends, and she proud to be a part of a group who can make a difference in the lives of the officers and their K9 partners.